AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 layout: default
 title: Principles and Mental Models for Software Developers
 description: >
   Principles and Mental Models for software developers who are interested in personal growth.
-These ideas have been accumulated over the course of my career in the tech industry working at Shopify as a web developer.
+These ideas have accumulated over the course of my career in the tech industry.
 ---

 [back to articles](/)